 Some people include mantras in their meditation practice to help them switch gears and adopt a more calm and optimistic mindset.
 Here are a few examples of what these can sound like

-Create some of your own mantras by turning your negative thoughts into positive affirmations.
+Create some of your mantras by turning your negative thoughts into positive affirmations.
 Say words like “I am,” “I know,” and “I believe.”
-Just a few minutes of practicing this can make a world of difference to your mental well-being.
+Just a few minutes of practicing this can make a difference to your mental well-being.

 Pregnancy is not the time to start a new workout routine, but regular physical activity can help keep those mood-boosting endorphins circulating throughout your body.

 Plus, regular physical activity during pregnancy can help you feel more comfortable in your changing body, reduce pregnancy complications, relieve stress, and improve postpartum recovery.
-Also, women who are fit have the lowest C-section rate.
+Also, fit women have the lowest C-section rate.

 There are many ways to stay active during pregnancy.
 Try: